cpske/ISP/Thai_Notes.md

 ### Automatic Deployment

-Deploy to preview site.
+Deploy application to a preview site, not the production site.

 ### Communication

 Majority of project failures are due to people problems.

-Always connecting with goals.
+Always connect with goals.

 ### For Web Apps, how to you keep track of routes, URLs, and their purpose?